top of page

 Sarai Centre for the Studies of Developing Societies, New Delhi, IN.
 On the occasion of Open Minds, April 2011

-Read the essay by Dana Altman, "The Reinvention of Time" in The Fall of Faust
++ Read the essay by Dana Altman, "The Reinvention of Time" in The Fall of Faust

 Photographs by Yoko Toda

 Once again, there is definitely the question of the communication process going on between the two performers, and between them and the audience, a flow of energy and signs that is being transmitted between all participants, and who become a whole during the event itself.
 Language is materialized by the actual writing, it becomes a sign, and the flowers given to everyone are another level of materialization, like a sign of absolution from the alienation, (...) like it was relinquished by means of the ritual to an instance that can further it and help clarification.
-One cannot be passive, cannot just sit and wait for everyone else to exorcise their fear of communication and hold back in the process of recreating unity.
-The need to let go and do it is too strong, and the atmosphere too encouraging.
-There is no judgment, and there is in fact no direct request.
+One cannot be passive; one cannot just sit and wait for everyone else to exorcise their fear of communication and hold back in the process of recreating unity.
+The need to let go and do it is too strong, and the atmosphere is too encouraging.
+There is no judgment, and there is, in fact, no direct request.
 There is just an opportunity to do it, which is being provided in a conducive environment.
 And once again, each one of us is handed a loose script and allowed, or more likely, encouraged and supported to improvise according to our personal horizon of expectations.
-Once again, two issues on which Pagnes and Stenke have focused in the past is intimately entwined in the fabric of their performance: the importance of communication, and the ritualistic aspects involved in facilitating it, as well as a personal version of bypassing alienation, the fundamental and rarely acknowledged problem of contemporary society.
+Once again, two issues on which Pagnes and Stenke have focused in the past are intimately entwined in the fabric of their performance: the importance of communication and the ritualistic aspects involved in facilitating it, as well as a personal version of bypassing alienation, the fundamental and rarely acknowledged problem of contemporary society.
 Once again, a person has to go over the fear of allowing him/herself to bring to the fore an intimate wish, verbalize it, and also objectify it and in the process of objectification, relinquish control and hope for the best.

 Dana Altman in “The Reinvention of Time,” originally published in The Fall of Faust - Considerations on Contemporary Art and Art Action by Andrea Pagnes, Florence: VestAndPage press, 2010.